 2. Practical Advice on Process Improvement and Efficiency

-If you personality is more pragmatic and practical, you probably prefer actionable tips that help you get through tasks quickly and effectively.
+If your personality is more pragmatic and practical, you probably prefer actionable tips that help you get through tasks quickly and effectively.
 For example, a practical tip on prioritizing your to-do list based on your energy levels throughout the day would go into this category.

 3. Tips That Focus on the Mental and the Emotional

 These are tips that help you to stay motivated by giving you techniques to stay upbeat, energized, and focused.
 One example of this would be advice telling you to feel good about your smaller accomplishments as well as your bigger ones.
-Another example would be advice to take breaks as you work to maintain good emotional energy.
+Another example would be the advice to take breaks as you work to maintain good emotional energy.

 4. Tips That Focus on Rewards

 These are tips that encourage you to provide yourself with some type of reward for sticking to and completing a particular task.
 These tips advise you to give yourself something that you desire in turn for doing what you need to do.
 These awards can be intrinsic or extrinsic.

 Depending on your personality type, the tips that fall into some of these categories may be utterly useless to you.
 Ignore these tips, and stick with the ones the categories that are the best fit.
 Soon, you will have a collection of great motivational advice that you can choose from, depending on each particular situation.

 Ben Brychta – MBA student from San Jose, CA. He is a big movie classics fan and also a beginner in blogging.
 He loves to share his opinion on different things happening in the spheres of the film industry, motivation, and lifestyle.
 Follow him on Twitter.